balaji/git-tutorial/README.md

-* New File
+** New File

-- this is a tutorial
+- this is a tutorial but a better version